huanguolin/toc/docs/implement-detail_en.md

 // primary:     literal group identifier             <-- 新增 identifier
 ```

-有了它我们直接按照之前套路来就可以了。我们先来看变量表达式。哈，变量表达式就是表达式是一个变量。举例 `var a = 2; a;`, 这里第二个语句的表达式就是一个变量表达式。
+With it, we can directly follow the previous approach.
+Let's first look at the variable expression.
+Ha, a variable expression is an expression that is a variable.
+For example `var a = 2; a;`, here the expression of the second statement is a variable expression.

-先定义类型：
+First, define the type:

 ```ts
 type ExprType =
     | 'group'